GeoSmartCity-CIP/vmm-gsc-tracing-services/README.md

 your host and port /tracing/{true/false}/{id}

 ## Licence
-*vmm-gsc-tracing* is free software, and may be redistributed under the MIT-LICENSE.
+*vmm-gsc-tracing-services* is free software, and may be redistributed under the MIT-LICENSE.